 Diversity Awareness Partnership (DAP)’s Listen.
 Talk.
-Learn’s are intended to help strengthen our community’s ability to dialogue about race relations by facilitating important and difficult discussions on race, unconscious bias, and our lived experiences.
-Our hope is that by talking to one another and learning more about communities we have limited exposure to, we will be more effective allies in the ongoing work of racial justice.
+Learn sessions are intended to help strengthen our community’s ability to dialogue about race relations by facilitating important and difficult discussions on race, unconscious bias, and our lived experiences.
+Our hope is that by talking to one another and learning more about communities to which we have limited exposure, we will be more effective partners in the ongoing work of racial justice.

-Attendees will leave the session with the following:
+Attendees will leave the session having been able to:

 Join us on social media with #JointheDialogue.
 We want to hear your thoughts, suggestions and experiences.